GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 ## What is 21st Century IDEA?

 The [21st Century Integrated Digital Experience Act](https://www.congress.gov/bill/115th-congress/house-bill/5759/text), otherwise known as 21st Century IDEA, was a bipartisan act signed into law in December 2018.
-In September 2023, the Office of Management and Budget (OMB) issued [M-23-23, Delivering a Digital-First Public Experience](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-23.pdf) (PDF, 0.5 MB, 32 pages).
+In September 2023, the Office of Management and Budget (OMB) issued [M-23-22, Delivering a Digital-First Public Experience](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) (PDF, 220 KB, 32 pages).
 In part, this memo provides further policy guidance to help agencies fully implement 21st Century IDEA.
 The law and guidance collectively establish a framework and the requirements for a digital-first public experience.
-Read more in the fact sheet, Fact Sheet Title, for the guidance.
+Read more in the fact sheet, [Building Digital Experiences for the American People](https://www.whitehouse.gov/omb/briefing-room/2023/09/22/fact-sheet-building-digital-experiences-for-the-american-people/), for the guidance.

 ## Why is it important?